Quentin0312/myWikiJSData/lectures/new-page.md

 3 main layers (comme des couches d'un oignon)
 1. Interaction layer (outer layer) talks to the "outside worlds"; where to put the ACTIONS
-2. Business rule later (calculation layer) CALCULATION
+2. Business rule layer (calculation layer) CALCULATIONS
-3. Domain layer (domain model) DATA ?
+3. Domain layer (domain model) DATA ? => NON

+Exemple donnée:
+2. Business rule layer
+contains changing requirements of business like how payroll is calculated ; vacation policy
+3. Domain layer, domain model
+Timeless domain layer that the business rule call into like the fact that employee get salary, vacation (no matter how much)